Theme: Integrable Systems and Group Actions

 ... with some focus on Gel’fand–Zeitlin systems, on which our first four confirmed speakers have done interesting recent work:

 - Anton Alekseev (Geneva)

 - Eva Miranda (Barcelona)

-We expect to be able to offer NSF support from a renewed Gone Fishing conference grant to cover or partially cover travel and local expenses of some participants.
+An NSF conference grant will allow us to cover or partially cover travel and local expenses of some participants.
 Priority is given to graduate students, postdoctoral researchers, and those with no other travel funds available.
 You can request support while registering (below), but can also send an email message to firstname.lastname@example.org.